raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Life Sense

 In tune with the rhythms of nature, this creature can determine the vitality of any living creature by touch alone.
-If the creature makes a successful Perception roll, it learns of the target's current injuries, Fatigue level, and whether it is currently afflicted by any poison or disease.
-The creature is also aware of any form of life within a number of feet equal to three times its Willpower skill, which may make Stealth difficult to accomplish.
+If the creature makes a successful Percepção roll, it learns of the target's current injuries, Fatigue level, and whether it is currently afflicted by any poison or disease.
+The creature is also aware of any form of life within a number of feet equal to three times its Força de Vontade skill, which may make Furtividade difficult to accomplish.

 #### Light Sensitive